A series of carving tools are spread across a Woodworking studio table; students talk in the background.

 • Minimum 3.0 Art studio course GPA.

-• The portfolio must be submitted only after all prerequisite coursework has been completed or during the semester the courses will be completed.
+• The declaration process includes a portfolio and artist statement that must be submitted only after all prerequisite coursework has been completed or during the semester the courses will be completed.
 The portfolio must contain images of work completed in college art courses.
-Specific portfolio requirements will be announced prior to scheduled reviews, held near the end of the fall and/or spring semesters.
-Students not accepted into the BFA program will be encouraged to continue in the B.S.–Art program and will be allowed to present their portfolio for review one additional time.
+BFA mentoring meetings are held throughout the academic school year.

 Last 60 Credits Rule